 Common Business App Mistakes And How to Avoid Them

-Creating a mobile app is a great move for most businesses.
-However, it can be a pretty intimidating process, especially for a small business owner without much – or any – mobile development experience.
+Creating a mobile app is a great move for most businesses, but, it can be a pretty intimidating process, especially for a small business owner who don’t have much – or any – mobile development experience.
 There’s a lot that can go wrong, and a bad app can do more harm than good.
 From Faviola Valencia, here’s a look at a few common mistakes and how to avoid them:

 Using an App Builder

 Many business owners decide to cut costs and go with an app builder.
-These use templates to create quick and simple apps for businesses, but the results can be pretty underwhelming.
-You’ll wind up with an app that looks like hundreds of other business’s, and you’ll be severely limited in what your app can do.
+Many app builders use templates to create quick and simple apps for businesses, but the results can be pretty overwhelming.
+You can wind up with an app that looks like hundreds of other businesses.
+And you’ll be severely limited in what your app can do.

-If your business is going to take on new employees such as app developers, you may need to have a way to manage payroll, and an app can come in handy here.
+If your business is going to hire new employees such as an app developer, you may need an app to manage payroll.
+An app can come in handy here.
 The right payroll software will automate payments and tax deductions, send you important alerts, and be mobile-friendly.

 The only exception to this is if you absolutely do not have the budget to hire a developer.
 In this case, app builders may be your only option.
 Still, you should go into the process with reasonable expectations and a firm understanding of the rules for using app builders for any given app store.
 Apple, for example, has strict rules dictating how app builders function and who officially submits the app for review.
 If you’re in this boat, weigh the pros and cons of going with an app builder vs. waiting until you have the budget to hire a pro.

 Considering the number of apps that are released every year, getting noticed requires a lot of hard work.
 One surefire way to get lost in the shuffle is to skip creating a smart, engaging logo that will help separate you from the competition.
 You want something that people immediately recognize and associate with your brand, which is a little trickier than it might sound.